ropensci/antanym/README.md

 Antanym includes an experimental function that will suggest which features might be best to add names to on a given map.
 These suggestions are based on maps prepared by expert cartographers, and the features that were explicitly named on those maps.

-Ask for suggested names to show on a map covering the region 60&ndash;90 &deg;E, 65&ndash;70 &deg;S, to be shown at 80mm x 80mm in size:
+Let's say we are preparing a figure of the greater Prydz Bay region (60&ndash;90 °E, 65&ndash;70 °S), to be shown at 80mm x 80mm in size (this is approximately a 1:10M scale map).
+We can ask for suggested names to show on this map:

 ``` r
 my_longitude <- c(60, 90)